Listed below are descriptions of, and links to, some of the key strategies, guidance documents and data that support

 Health and wellbeing strategy

-The strategy explains how our Health and Wellbeing Board will work together with other partners to reduce health inequalities, join up services and improve the health and wellbeing of Barnsley resident.
+The health and wellbeing strategy explains how our Health and Wellbeing Board will work together with other partners to reduce health inequalities, join up services and improve the health and wellbeing of Barnsley resident.
 It's purpose is to help Barnsley residents to take control of their health and wellbeing and enjoy happy, healthy and longer lives, in safer and stronger communities, whoever they are and wherever they live.